Im-Sam/BORP-Launcher/README.md

 # BORP-Launcher

 Installation instructions
- - Click __Download__, then download the zip.
+ - Click __Code__, then download the zip.

- - Drag and drop the file FLG-RP Launcher onto desktop.
+ - Drag and drop the file Blackout RP onto desktop.

  - When you run the file windows will prompt you, click __more info__ and then __run anyway__.